 - Clear Labeling: Declare all major allergens either in the ingredient list (e.g., "soy lecithin") or in a separate "Contains" statement immediately after the list.

-- Cross-Contact Prevention: Implement strict Good Manufacturing Practices (GMPs) to prevent cross-contact during production, including dedicated equipment runs, thorough cleaning protocols, and scheduling.
+- Cross-Contact Prevention: Implement strict Good Manufacturing Practices (GMPs) to prevent cross-contact during production.
+That means dedicated equipment runs, thorough cleaning protocols, and careful scheduling.

 - Consumer Transparency: Clearly state the source of key ingredients like gelatin (e.g., "bovine gelatin") and use statements like "Gluten-Free" or "Vegan" only when verified and compliant with regulations.

-Ultimately, a comprehensive allergen control program is a critical component of quality manufacturing, ensuring that consumers can make informed choices based on their individual dietary needs and restrictions.
+A comprehensive allergen control program is a critical part of quality manufacturing.
+It ensures consumers can make informed choices about their dietary needs and restrictions.